 - When you reach Parkhill Road, turn left towards the harbour.

 Until 1903 Beacon Cove, below, was reserved as a 'ladies only' bathing beach, complete with bathing machines.
 This was a favourite swimming venue of local novelist Agatha Christie when she was a child.

 - At the harbour, cross the Millennium Bridge, turn right and walk around the harbour, turning right again onto the Strand.

 The Pavilion started life as an elegant theatre and assembly room during Edwardian times.
 Together with the entire area of the Princess Gardens, it was built on land reclaimed from the sea during the late 19th century.

 From the origins as a natural inlet, the late Georgian and Victorian development of Torquay surrounds the harbour of today on three sides.
 At its head, where once a sandy beach was to be found, is situated 'The Strand' with hidden streams at either end, one named 'The Fleet', now under Fleet Street.
 Queen Victoria provided the stamp of approval to Torquay's place in society as a superior resort and watering place by her visits, originally as a princess, when she was welcomed ashore at Victoria Parade.

-- At the Mallock Clock Tower bear left to walk up Torwood Street, turning right onto Meadfoot Road at the traffic lights.
-Bear left to stay on Meadfoot Road, past Meadfoot Lane, to the crossroads beyond.
+- At the Mallock Clock Tower, bear left to walk up Torwood Street, turning right onto Parkhill Road at the traffic lights.
+Bear left up Meadfoot Road, past Meadfoot Lane, to the crossroads beyond.